Big speed

 • Diagnosis: The specific injury or illness in question.

-• Functional limitations: The physical and mental limitations that the injury has imposed on you, including how it affects your work and daily life.
+• Functional limitations: The physical and mental limitations the injury has imposed on you, including how it affects your work and daily life.

 • Impairment rating: A numerical value that reflects the extent of any permanent disability and is used to determine a PPD award.